RudranshKi/SRAM/README.md

 ##### <ins>Static Noise Margin of our 6-T SRAM</ins>

-The noise margin of the device shows the noise tolerance of the device so that the output doesn't deviate from the intended output.
+The noise margin of the device shows the noise tolerance of the device so that the output doesn't deviate from the intended output for a specific range of inputs.

 In our case in inverters the noise margin for the output is generally given as :